seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-02-a.** Baseline: TZ-23 merged into `main`; implementation commit `5fc2da5`, report `CryptoReports/TZ-23-main-workflow-paths-allowlist-report.md`. **The
+**Revision 2026-09-03-a.** Baseline: TZ-25 and TZ-26 merged into `main` as one pull request; implementation commits `ea05962` (TZ-25) and `69bddc3` (TZ-26), reports
+`CryptoReports/TZ-25-universe-morpho-arb-report.md`,
+`CryptoReports/TZ-25-universe-morpho-arb-report-2.md` and
-baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.
+`CryptoReports/TZ-26-venue-count-expectations-report.md`. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.
+The merge is `f27d5ee`; `Bench gate` #122 is green on it.

-**The baseline moved and the file table did not, which is the correct pair here.** TZ-23 edited `.github/workflows/main.yml` — a workflow, not a file this block fingerprints — so `index.html`, `main.py`, `catalysts.json` and the calibration record are unaltered and the gate holds at thirteen steps and 1 250 739 checks, verified term by term against the map's own totals.
-The three `2026-08-30` letters were documentation revisions on the TZ-21
-baseline: `-d` recorded TZ-22's measurement where `-c` denied having one, `-e` corrected a §10 row naming a TZ number for a repair that became contract **v15**, and `-f` recorded TZ-24 closing the §6a discovery question in the negative. **`2026-09-01-a` is a documentation revision on the same TZ-23 baseline:** no file this block fingerprints moved, the gate holds at thirteen steps and 1 250 739 checks, and what changed is the analytical engine's own governing text — `ANALYST-INSTRUCTIONS.md` to revision `2026-09-01-c` and `EXECUTOR-INSTRUCTIONS.md` to **v16**, neither of which this table has ever fingerprinted because neither is a production file. **`2026-09-01-c` is a third such revision on that same baseline:** no file this block fingerprints moved, the gate holds at thirteen steps and 1 250 739 checks, and what changed is again governing text — `ANALYST-INSTRUCTIONS.md` to `2026-09-01-d` and `EXECUTOR-INSTRUCTIONS.md` to **v17**, both forced by the first production analysis run to reach the Boss (§10, §11) — plus invariant 57, which that run produced. **`2026-09-02-a` is a fourth such revision on that same baseline:** no file this block fingerprints moved, the gate holds at thirteen steps and 1 250 739 checks, and what changed is again governing text — `ANALYST-INSTRUCTIONS.md` to `2026-09-02-b` and `EXECUTOR-INSTRUCTIONS.md` to **v18**, both forced by the audit of the 02.09 analysis run (§10, §11) — plus invariant 58, which is the single mechanism behind all four failures that audit found.
+**The file table moves at this revision, and it moves because the universe did.** TZ-25 took `TOKENS` and `tokens[]` from 28 to 30 — **MORPHO** and
+**ARB**, both declared `fut:true` — and TZ-26 repaired the venue-count expectations and the §3.17 caption that addition falsified. `index.html` and `main.py` carry new values below; `catalysts.json` and the calibration record do not.
+The seven `2026-08-30` and `2026-09-0*` letters before this one were documentation revisions on the TZ-21 and TZ-23 baselines — governing text only, `ANALYST-INSTRUCTIONS.md` through `2026-09-02-b` and `EXECUTOR-INSTRUCTIONS.md` through **v18**, plus invariants 57 and 58 — with no production file moved and the gate steady at 1 250 739 throughout.

+**TZ-25 was BLOCKED before it was executed, and both of its reports stand (inv.
+59).**
+Hard floor item 3 of contract **v18** froze the universe at 28, and TZ-25 amended that freeze in its own text, which is the one move a hard floor exists to refuse; the Executor blocked and was right to.
+The freeze was then lifted by the Boss in session, so for two commits the code carried a 30-coin universe against a contract and a map that both said
+28. Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`, measured on
+`main` by TZ-26) closed half of that gap and this revision closes the other half.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the